Dodgers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-James Outman and the Los Angeles Dodgers square off against Ke'Bryan Hayes and the Pittsburgh Pirates on Wednesday at 6:35 PM ET, in the second of a three-game series at PNC Park.
+The Los Angeles Dodgers and Pittsburgh Pirates will send Julio Urias and Mitch Keller, respectively, to the mound when the two squads square off on Thursday at PNC Park, at 12:35 PM ET.

-The Pirates are +120 moneyline underdogs for this matchup with the Dodgers (-145).
-The over/under for the game is set at 8.5 runs.
+The Pirates are +145 moneyline underdogs for this matchup with the Dodgers (-175).
+The over/under for the game is listed at 8 runs.

 Rep your team with officially licensed Dodgersgear!
 Head to Fanatics to find jerseys, shirts, and much more.